tangqi92/WaveLoadingView/README.md

 ## Contact Me

-Born in 1992, now a student of Southeast University, master of software engineerin.
+Born in 1992, now a student of Southeast University, master of Software Engineering.
 Loving technology, programming, reading and sports.

 I will graduate in June 2017, expect the internship or full-time job in Android or iOS.